-- 7.1 The SEND register is reviewed termly and students exit if: - Their needs are being met by quality first teaching in the classroom. - They are working at their expected level of progress.
+- 7.1 The SEND register is reviewed termly and students exit if: - Their needs are being met by quality first teaching in the classroom. - They are working at their expected level of progress. - When provision provided is reviewed, it is not felt that they require any additional SEN support for their learning. - 7.2 We support all students with SEND regardless of their placement on the SEND register by: - Group in-class support in classes where this is necessary.

-- When provision provided is reviewed, it is not felt that they require any additional SEN support for their learning. - 7.2 We support all students with SEND regardless of their placement on the SEND register by: - Offering a vocational pathway at KS4. - Group in-class support in classes where this is necessary. - Pastoral support by a Head of Year and/or SPM form tutor. - After-school clubs to support homework completion, numeracy and literacy. - Read, Write Inc and literacy in Year 7 and 8 in the place of MFL for those with literacy skills below average
+- Pastoral support by a Head of Year and/or SPM form tutor. - After-school clubs to support homework completion, numeracy and literacy. - Subejct specific interventions